Methodology

 Limitations

 Some schools use non-standard naming for aid components.
 The decoder relies on common terminology and may miscategorize an unusual line item.
-If a result does not look right, contact your school's financial aid office for clarification.
+If a result does not look right, contact the school's financial aid office for clarification.

 General Limitations

-Update Schedule
+Update Approach

-For information on our broader editorial standards, see our Editorial Policy.
-For background on the site and our funding model, see About Degree Sources.
+If you believe a tool is producing an incorrect result, please report it through our contact page.
+We investigate every report.
+For our broader editorial standards, see our Editorial Policy.
+For background on the Site and our funding model, see About Degree Sources.